 Promiscuity negatively affects individuals, marriages and families.
 Sometimes men take advantage of women sexually; women who cry out when raped are not responsible for the violation.
 Only the man must die for his abuse.

 Laws are like property fences―they create barriers against most intrusions but mere challenges for climbers.
 Those intent on abusing others ignore those laws and hurt others in the process.
-Communal life without communal laws isn't community at all.
+Communal life without communal laws and boundaries isn't community at all.

 What do the miscellaneous regulations given in Deuteronomy 23:9-29:19 reveal about human behavior?